 When determining if solar panels can power their entire home, there are a few factors that solar panel owners should consider.
 While this estimate should not replace a professional evaluation, it can provide a useful rough idea to indicate the feasibility of installing solar panels in your home.
 Solar energy can power your entire home, as long as the right company works with you to install your panels.
 To meet 100% of your home's energy needs, your solar installer will first need to determine the amount of energy your home normally uses.

 Solar panels in residential environments currently face limitations, as most homes have no way to store additional solar energy on sunny days, when solar panels generate more electricity than the home can use.
 It can take up to three months for solar panel owners to generate enough electricity from their solar panel so that they are not completely dependent on solar energy.
 If you install an average 250-watt solar panel, you'll need about 28 to 34 solar panels to generate enough energy to power your entire home.
-Display solar irradiation levels and tools on their website provide detailed solar information for specific locations within the U.S.
+Companies like SunPower provide tools on their website that provide detailed solar information for specific locations within the U.

 S., such as displaying solar irradiation levels.
 As SunPower's primary distributor, we'll use your complete yet simple equation to determine how many watts of energy your home would need per day to run without solar power.
 The amount of electricity a solar system produces in Florida during a year will be different from that of a solar system in Washington (although solar energy has proven to be cost-effective even in extremely cloudy or rainy areas).
 This will give you a better idea of the likelihood that you will be able to fully power your home with solar energy.